Meeting HGP Regulated Control Scheme (RCS) requirements

 Farms and veterinary practices may be audited to verify that the HGP usage requirements are being met.
 Regular audits are completed in export cattle slaughter premises and individual cattle ear tags and tag numbers are checked at slaughter against HGP database details.

 If requirements aren't met, it is an offence under the Animal Products Act (APA) 1999.
 You could face a range of penalties, depending on the results of the investigation.
-Individuals can be fined up to $20,000 and farms run as companies up to $100,000 for failing to comply with MPI's HGP implantation and record keeping requirements.
+For failing to comply with MPI's HGP implantation and record-keeping requirements: